mmtnz/restaurant-booking-manager/README.md

 The motivation of this project is to learn new software tools and offer an easy managment solution for companies such as the mentioned above.

-The user is able to visualize reservations of the selected date, as well as **add, edit or remove any reservation** filtering by date.
+The user can visualize reservations of the selected date, as well as **add, edit or remove any reservation** filtering by date.
 Furthemore, not only can occupation be controlled but also the number of employees needed.
-This is because the statistics page which can be used to discover the more occupated seasons in past years.
+This isthanks to the statistics page which can be used to discover the more occupated seasons in past years.
 Thus extra people could be added to staff only as required.

 ### Built With